wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 and 0.5 seconds to write the output back to the disk.

 - What is the lowest possible execution time if we are not able to perform IO during computation?
+Show your work.

 - What is the lowest possible execution time when overlap of computation and IO is possible?
+Show your work.

+For each option you can "draw" the execution as in the figures earlier in this page and compute the execution times accordingly.

 **[A.1.q4.2]**